 It also gives us the first glimpse of Amy's diaries, which the ethereal voiceovers adding an extra level of eeriness to all that tension.
 And Neil Patrick Harris as Amy's ex-boyfriend is introduced for the first time, looking seriously sinister.
 These are all very good signs for David Fincher's adaptation of the beloved novel.

-15 April 2014: Gone Girl Dishes On What You Need To Know
+15 April 2014: Gone Girl Author On What You Need To Know

 It's a literary sensation turned into a highly-anticipated film - and today, we've got the first look at the trailer for Gone Girl.
 The film stars Ben Affleck and Rosamund Pike as characters Nick and Amy and is directed by David Fincher of Fight Club and The Social Network fame so we're expecting good things - and the first glimpse doesn't disappoint.